EverettGillis/Encryption-with-AES-128-CBC/README.md

 **Introduction**
 \
 \
-The Advanced Encryption Standard (AES) established in FIPS 197 includes specific bit length variants of the Rijndael block cypher (National Institute of Standards and Technology 2001).
+The Advanced Encryption Standard (AES) established in FIPS 197 includes specific bit length variants of the Rijndael block cypher (NIST 2001).
 Here, a python implementation of this method uses ~1500 lines of code to accurately model what is today the standard of encryption in use by the U.S. government (Smid 2021).

 \
 **Algorithm Overview**